Sci+Tech in the City is a series of short talks hosted by CSIRO Data61 in Melbourne.

-About our speakers and topics
+About our speakers and topics in mid 2017

 Our very first Sci+Tech session features Lalitha Ramachandran (Director, EcoSens), Elizabeth Ryan (RMIT) and Mahesh Prakash (Data61) talking about how mathematics and computer modelling is being used to simulate bushfires and floods, design engineering mitigations against flooding and sea-level rise, and build new ways of preparing and responding to natural hazards.